sahib/brig/doc/fund/techfund.md

 effort and how well do you know them?
 -->

 TODO: Noch etwas weiter ausformulieren?
+TODO: @Schöler: Oder noch andere Usecases?

 File synchronization is useful for everyone, but secure file sharing is particularly useful for the following groups: